overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/04-change-color/README.md

 ![Door is open](img-door-open.png)

 By the way, `on-param-value` attribute can not only change the styles of the elements but also the values of other attributes.
-Syntax is the same.
+The syntax is the same.

 Next: [Adding a toggle control](../05-toggle/README.md)